top of page

 For particularly wide or deep bay windows, a tracked system can be a better solution than individual hinged panels.
 The shutters slide along a rail rather than swinging open, which avoids any clearance issues in deeper bays and works well where the space inside the bay itself is used — as a reading nook or seating area, for example.

 Tracked shutters work particularly well in the larger bay windows found in Southwold's seafront villas and the grander Victorian properties in Bury St Edmunds.
+Read our complete guide to tracked shutters in Suffolk for full detail on tracked bay window systems.

 How are shutters mounted in a bay window?